rhjensen79/PHPipam/README.md

 ## Quick Guide

 1. Deploy PHPipam and make sure API over http is allowed.
-(Guide will follow later)
+(Guide will follow later) This can be done, by adding $api_allow_unsafe = true; to the end of config.docker.php in the /phpipam-wwww data directory.
+   Note this is only if you are using the docker-compose file, since the compose file don't allow port 443.
+   For production use, please don't use this!

 2. Create a PHPipam app and key